Harsh3827/Ecohub/README.md

 This project is for educational use only as part of the COMP-8347 Internet Applications and Distributed Systems course at the University of Windsor.

 ---

-## Contact

-For questions or collaboration, please contact the EcoHub team at the University of Windsor.

----